Autumn Data Protection Update – SchoolPro TLC Monthly Newsletter – Issue 21 – November ’21

 And please don’t forget the resources that are available through the National Cyber Security Centre:

+Over the summer, we added a new feature to our training platform to make setup and reporting easier for schools and also more customisable.
+We have been rolling it out over the past term to the schools using the platform but wanted to take time to show you how it works.
 The system is called Classrooms and it allows us to create ‘Classrooms’ within the training site and assign specific courses and staff to them.
 That way, when staff login they only see the course you want them to see and your reporting is much easier.
 A .csv export will give you a really clear overview of who has and hasn’t completed which course and is more user friendly than the previous progress reports the system provided.
 An imminent update to the Classroom system will also enable you to see completion dates for each staff member on the reports.
+On the normal Group Management page (Group Management – SCHOOLPRO TLC) there is now a button that takes you to you Group Classrooms.
+There, you will see a page that looks like this:

 The Classrooms themselves are managed in the top section and reporting below.
 We have already put in place the Classrooms for you, it is now over to you to populate them and get the staff training.
 And we can support you with that too of course!
 You can download our new guide to setting up users in the system by clicking below: